Coupe de France Georges-Aillères: Early years

-Originally called Challenge Georges-Aillères, it started as an invitational preseason tournament hosted by Toulouse XIII Broncos at their home venue Stade Philippe-Struxiano.
+The Challenge Georges Aillères started as an invitational preseason tournament hosted by Toulouse XIII Broncos at their home venue Stade Philippe-Struxiano.
 It was named after retired player Georges Aillères, who played most of his career for Toulouse area rugby league and rugby union clubs.

-The original format was a single-day round robin consisting of abridged 30-minute games.
+The original format was a single-day round-robin consisting of abridged 30-minute games.
 Toulouse's two main teams, the home side Broncos (Elite 2) and the Olympique (Elite 1), were mainstays while the two remaining spots were filled on a year-to-year basis.
 The Broncos won the 2012 edition, the earliest on record, losing to fellow Elite 2 members Lescure d'Albigeois, but beating both Elite 1 participants Toulouse Olympique and Limoux.

-Hiatus
+The 2013 edition was won by Lézignan, with Limoux finishing second.
+In 2014, Toulouse Olympique won the tournament in which Lézignan and the Royal Artillery were invited to compete.
 In 2015, tournament hosts Toulouse Broncos were absorbed by the Toulouse Olympique organization and the event went dormant.
 Instead, the preseason featured a "Friendship Trophy" game between Toulouse's newly merged team and Albi, with the proceeds going to Albi product and Toulouse Olympique player Yoann Didone, who had recently suffered grave injuries in a road accident.

 Relaunch

 In 2016, the French Rugby League Federation took over the tournament's name and relaunched it under an entirely different format.
-The new version serves as a secondary cup competition open to all Elite 2 teams, using full-length games and a more spread-out schedule akin to other league cups.
+This version served as a secondary cup competition open to all Elite 2 teams, using full-length games and a more spread-out schedule akin to other league cups.
 In 2019, the tournament was renamed Coupe de France Georges-Aillères, as part of a general strategy by the federation to brand its various cup competitions "Coupe de France", regardless of their level.
+In the 2019–20 competition Villefranche XIII Aveyron and Villegailhenc-Aragon XIII had qualified for the final at the time the competition was suspended due to the COVID-19 pandemic in France No competition was held in the following seasons, but the French Rugby League Federation announced that it would return in the 2025–26 season under its original name of the Challenge Georges Aillères.